Skip to content

 Being specific is more effective than being general.
 Rather than stating that the prognosis period is wrong, explain what the symptoms were, for how long and why that differs from what is recorded.
 If GP records, prescription history, or a symptom diary support the correction, reference them.

-If the query is not resolved
+If the examiner does not amend

 04